nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - the flag `i/` seaches only through the recipe's ingredients
 - the flag `tag/` searches only through the recipe's tags

+:mag: Constraint: `find i/INGREDIENT` should only be used to find the name of  the ingredients, and not its quantity/unit of measurement/price per unit. e.g. `find i/lemons` is OK, but `find i/30g` should not be used.

 Examples:
 - `find r/eggs` is valid
-- `find r/eggs i/fry the egg` is not valid because at most one flag is allowed
+- `find r/eggs s/fry the egg` is not valid because at most one flag is allowed
 - `find` is not valid as at least one flag is required

 ---